Argentina: Demographics

 The counted 46,044,703 inhabitants, up from 40,117,096 in 2010.
 The population in 2024 is estimated to have increased to 47,067,441 inhabitants.
 Argentina ranks third in South America in total population, fourth in Latin America and 33rd globally.
 Its population density of 15 persons per square kilometre of land area is well below the world average of 50 persons.
 The population growth rate in 2010 was an estimated 1.03% annually, with a birth rate of 17.7 live births per 1,000 inhabitants and a mortality rate of 7.4 deaths per 1,000 inhabitants.
 Since 2010, the crude net migration rate has ranged from below zero to up to four immigrants per 1,000 inhabitants per year.

 Argentina is in the midst of a demographic transition to an older and slower-growing population.
 The proportion of people under 15 is 25.6%, a little below the world average of 28%, and the proportion of people 65 and older is relatively high at 10.8%.
 In Latin America, this is second only to Uruguay and well above the world average, which is currently 7%.
 Argentina has a comparatively low infant mortality rate.
-Argentina's 2010 birth rate of 2.3 children per woman was considerably below the high of 7.0 children born per woman in 1895, though still nearly twice as high as in Spain or Italy, which are culturally and demographically similar.
+Argentina's 2023 birth rate of 1.3 children per woman was considerably below the high of 7.0 children born per woman in 1895.
 In 2015, the median age was 31.9 years and life expectancy at birth was 77.14 years.

 Attitudes towards LGBT people are generally positive within Argentina.
 In 2010, Argentina became the first country in Latin America, the second in the Americas, and the tenth worldwide to legalise same-sex marriage.